top of page

 The Peculiar Life of George P. Colby

-George P. Colby was born in Pike, New York in 1848 to James L. Colby and his wife Elminia A. (Lewis) Colby.
-When George was a child, the Colby’s settled on 160 acres of land in Forestville Township, Minnesota.
-The area would later be known as Cherry Grove, in honor of George’s father and his orchard of cherry trees.
+George P. Colby was born in Pike, New York, in 1848 to James L. Colby and his wife Elminia Lewis.
+The Colbys settled on 160 acres in Forestville Township, Minnesota.
+Later, people named the area Cherry Grove.
+They did this to honor George's father and his cherry orchard.

 Two photos of George P. Colby, dates unknown.